What top incident writeups miss

 The agent acted autonomously.
 No policy was evaluated before the action ran.
 No human had the opportunity to review or approve.
 No audit trail recorded the decision.
 The damage was discovered after the fact, not prevented before execution.

-This is the same failure mode we saw at CyberArk and Checkpoint with privileged access.
+This is the same failure mode we saw at enterprise security companies with privileged access.
 When you give an entity broad permissions and hope it behaves, the question is not whether an incident will happen but when.
 The fix is the same: evaluate every action against policy before it runs.

 The prevention model: one policy, three incidents prevented